Table of Contents

 Firstly, we will have a meeting with banks to discuss the challenges they’re confronting and their strategies to have the appropriate plan regarding the problem that the desired mobile app will resolve.
 Besides, as buyer persona will play an important role in defining the app’s features, it should be done carefully through research or customer interview.

 Based on the defined product goals, we will create a list of features banks want to include and then start ranking and prioritizing to keep the app development lean.
 By implementing the MoSCow method, we will help clients categorize features based on their attributes: must-have, should, could, and won’t.
-Above all, must-have features will need to be included in the first version of the mobile banking app, then comes after are innovative features that banks should consider to improve customer experience.
+Above all, must-have features for banking will need to be included in the first version of the mobile banking app, then comes after are innovative features that banks should consider to improve customer experience.

 The product roadmap will then be created based on the necessary features, all tasks needed to be done, and specific timeframe or milestones to hit.
 The specific deadline for tasks will make team members commit to promises and release on time.
 Moreover, in every sprint of the development, we will have a discussion with banks to report our working progress to ensure the time-to-market of the mobile banking app.